khalrab27/android-tv-raspberry-pi-4/README.md

   - Leave all the other options to their default and press "Save".
 10. Press "Write".
 **WARNING: All data previously on the SD card will be lost!**
+11. After it's done, insert SD card into Raspberry Pi.
+(The SD card automatically ejects after it's done)

+## Set up LineageOS

+1. Connect your Raspberry Pi with your monitor, plug it in, and wait for it to boot.
+2.